Rise and fall, and slow rise again, of operator entanglement under dephasing: Abstract

 \section{Abstract}

 The operator space entanglement entropy, or simply `operator entanglement' (OE), is an indicator of the complexity of quantum operators and of their approximability by Matrix Product Operators (MPO).
-We study the OE of the density matrix of a 1D spin chain undergoing dissipative evolution.
+We study the OE of the density matrix of 1D many-body models undergoing dissipative evolution.
 It is expected that, after an initial linear growth reminiscent of unitary quench dynamics, the OE should be suppressed by dissipative processes as the system evolves to a simple stationary state.
 Surprisingly, we find that this scenario breaks down for one of the most fundamental dissipative mechanisms: dephasing.
 Under dephasing, after the initial `rise and fall' the OE can rise again, increasing logarithmically at long times.
 Using a combination of MPO simulations for chains of infinite length and analytical arguments valid for strong dephasing, we demonstrate that this growth is inherent to a $U(1)$ conservation law.
-We argue that in an XXZ model the OE grows universally as $\frac{1}{4} \log_2 t$ at long times, and trace this behavior back to an anomalous classical diffusion process.
+We argue that in an XXZ spin-model and a Bose-Hubbard model the OE grows universally as $\frac{1}{4} \log_2 t$ at long times, and as $\frac{1}{2} \log_2 t$ for a Fermi-Hubbard model.
+We trace this behavior back to anomalous classical diffusion processes.

 The study of quantum many-body systems through the prism of their quantum entanglement continues to prove extremely fruitful~\cite{amico2008entanglement,eisert2010colloquium}.
 In particular, the growth of entanglement in time-evolving quantum many-body systems is of fundamental interest~\cite{calabrese2005evolution,fagotti2008evolution,znidaric2008many,alba2017entanglement,jonay2018coarse,lukin2019probing}: not only is it useful to characterize the dynamics, but the amount of entanglement also indicates whether a quantum evolution can be efficiently simulated on a classical computer.
 In one dimension (1D) the connection can be made via the concept of matrix product states (MPS) \cite{vidal2004efficient,verstraete2008matrix,schollwock2011density-matrix,paeckel2019time-evolution}.
 An MPS is a decomposition of a many-body state vector into a product of $\chi \times \chi$ matrices (where the entries of the matrices are local kets).
 In such a representation, the bipartite von Neumann entanglement entropy $S$ is bounded by $\max[S] = \log_2(\chi)$.
 Consequently, to represent a physical state $\left| \psi(t) \right>$ with entanglement entropy $S(t)$ as an MPS, the matrix size (or `bond dimension') has to grow at least as $\chi \propto 2^{S(t)}$ with time.
 For example, an evolution where $S$ increases linear in time can therefore be considered computationally hard~\cite{schuch2008entropy}.